PixMob: Microsoft Kinect Launch

 The technology debuted at the Microsoft Kinect Launch in June 2010, where white satin ponchos embedded with wirelessly-controlled LEDs were used to integrate the audience into the show.

 Arcade Fire – Coachella 2011

 In 2011, Montreal's Arcade Fire used PixMob balls during their encore performance of "Wake Up" at Coachella Festival.
 The project, entitled Summer Into Dust, was sponsored by The Creators Project and produced by Radical Media.
 This was made possible due to Arcade Fire, Chris Milk, Moment Factory and Tangible Interaction.
 More than 1,250 glowing balls were dropped from the stage onto the audience.
 They contained battery-powered circuit boards studded with full-color LEDs that changed colors in unison, thanks to built-in infrared receivers and microphones.

 Tiësto

-Tiësto used PixMob wristbands for his 2014 residency at Hakkasan.
+Dutch DJ and producer Tiësto used PixMob wristbands for his 2014 residency at Hakkasan.
 During the Super Bowl XLVIII Halftime Show, he tweeted that he would use the video technology for the February 28 show at Hakkasan Las Vegas Restaurant and Nightclub.